fhcrc/ampliconnoise/README.rst

 Installation
 ------------

-1. Make sure your system meets the requirements (currently, just Python version 2.7 and `Biopython`_)
+1. Make sure your system meets the requirements (currently: Python version 2.7, `Biopython`_, and the AmpliconNoise binaries in your path)
 2. Run::

     git clone git://github.com/fhcrc/ampliconnoise.git